smiletechinc/smile_gifs_search/README.md

 Created a gif card component
 Add a gif card styling file in card component

+Created hooks components
+In This component Add useScroll and useTrending files in it

+Add a SearchHeader file in components

+Searching is working file

 ## Available Scripts

 In the project directory, you can run: